Fraction Divided By A Whole Number Calculator

 Tip 1: Master Multiplication First

 Fraction division relies heavily on multiplication.
-Before tackling division, make sure you're comfortable with multiplying fractions.
-Remember, to multiply fractions, you simply multiply the numerators together and the denominators together.
+On the flip side, before tackling division, make sure you're comfortable with multiplying fractions.
+That said, remember, to multiply fractions, you simply multiply the numerators together and the denominators together.
 Practice multiplication regularly to build a solid foundation.

 Example: To multiply 2/3 by 3/4, you calculate (2 * 3) / (3 * 4) = 6/12.
 Then simplify to 1/2.